Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 ##### Test: View tour dates and book tickets.

    i.
 Click on the "Tour" tab in the header or access from one of the links in the "Latest News" section on the index page.
    ii.
-Scroll through the tour dates and click on one of the "Book" buttons to verify it takes you to a site that enables you to books tickets for that venue.
+Scroll through the tour dates and click on one of the "Book" buttons to verify it takes you to a site that enables you to book tickets for that venue.

 #### 5. User Story 5 - As a promoter/booker, I want to know how to contact the band's management in order to potentially book them for events.

 ##### Test: Enquire about booking the band

    i.
-Navigate to the "Contact" page by clicking on the tab in the header. ii.
-Enter your name, email and query into the respective fields.
+Navigate to the "Contact" page by clicking on the tab in the header.
+   ii.
+Enter your name, email and query into the respective fields. iii.
 Verify the form will not allow you to submit without all the fields correctly filled out and that the email address field is valid.

 ## Deployment
 The code for this website was pushed from Cloud9 to a repository in GitHub and is published on GitHun where you can access it here: